The following FAQs are for all Tuck Bridge Programs. Please see specific FAQs for summer and December programs below.

 You may retrieve and send us your SAT or ACT scores in several ways:

 - SAT scores one or more years old are archived.
-You may contact the College Board online at www.collegeboard.org to order your scores and have them sent directly to us at the above address.
+You may contact the College Board online at www.collegeboard.org to order your scores and have them sent directly to us at the above address or electronically.
 The College Board charges a fee for this service.
 You will need to supply them with this Bridge Program code: 3902.

 - ACT scores two or more years old are archived.
 You may call ACT Customer Service at 319-337-1313 and ask them to send your scores directly to us at the above address.
 The ACT charges a fee for this service.
 You need to supply them with this Bridge Program code: 6727.